TensorTeen/ML-DL-Fundamentals/README.md

 # ML-DL-Fundamentals
-A repository with various basic architectures and optimizers built from scratch
+A repository with various basic architectures/optimizers/Machine Learning Algortihms in built from scratch